bpires/handbook/js/index.md

 In practice, you will most likely keep a well-defined style and adhere to what people commonly use, and enforce this using a linter or a style tool such as _Prettier_.

-For example, I like to always 2 characters to indent.
+For example, I like to always use 2 characters to indent.

 ### Case sensitive